Photos and VideosMore Photos and Videos

 Love the cherry blossoms, but hate the crowds at the Tidal Basin?

-Although the crowds will inevitably descend on us this spring, a slightly more northern spot offers similar views without all the people.
+Although the crowds will inevitably descend on us this (and every) spring, a slightly more northern spot offers similar views without all the people.

 Dumbarton Oaks was founded in 1920 by Mildred and Robert Bliss, who found their ideal country house and garden in the District.
 At one point, the property had 53 acres with a 19th-century mansion at the highest point in Georgetown.